ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 - The transform defines a single configuration parameter **digest_algortihm** that specifies the name of the digest algorithm to use and selected from a predefined list that includes **\['SHA256', 'SHA512' or 'MD5'\]**

-## 📝 List of Steps to follow in this tutorial
+## 📝 List of Steps to follow in this part of the tutorial

 1. [Create folder structure](#setup) - clone git repo and create file structure for new transform
 1. [Implement DigestTransform](#DigestTransform)- core functionality for annotating documents
 1. [Implement DigestConfiguration](#DigestConfiguration) - Configure and validate transform parameters
 1. [Implement DigestRuntime](#DigestRuntime) - wires the transform to the runtime so it is correctly invoked
+1. [Implement ray.DigestRuntime](#RayRuntime) - extend the transform to scale up using ray
 1. [Integrate with CI/CD](#cicd) - automate testing, integration and packaging
 1. [Develop Unit Test](#UnitTest) - get test data and write Unit Test
 1. [Create notebook](#notebook) - jupyter notebook showing how the transform can be invoked